 - Look for the KB4 Security Awareness bot in the Manage apps subtab.

 Important:The default name for the bot is KB4 Security Awareness.
-If you did not use the default name while Uploading the SecurityCoach Bot, search for your custom bot name instead.
+If you did not use the default name while following the steps in the Uploading the SecurityCoach Bot section, search for your custom bot name instead.

 - If the bot is not present, the bot was removed in Microsoft Teams.
-Follow the steps in Deleting the Integration and then set up the integration again.
+Follow the steps in Deleting the Integration section, then set up the integration again.

 Managing Setup Policies in Microsoft Teams